Ageing the Old

 - Does the relationship differ in males and females?

-- Does the number of children a woman has borne make a difference to the relationship between jaw height and age?
+- Does how many children a woman has borne make a difference to the relationship between jaw height and age?

 Answering these questions will help to give us a clearer idea of how useful this technique might be for estimating the age at death of older adults from their bones.

 Simon Mays is currently Human Skeletal Biologist for Historic England.
 He sits on the Advisory Panel on the Archaeology of Burials in England, which he co-founded.
-He is also currently on the managing committee of the British Association for Biological Anthropology and Osteoarchaeology.
+He is also currently on the managing committee of the Society for the Study of Childhood in the Past.